ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 - `cd my_project `

-These two lines create a folder, or directory, named my_project.
-That folder is then set as the current working directory; this directory will become the virtual environment.
+These two lines make a directory, or folder, named my_project.
+That folder is then set as the current working directory; this folder will become the virtual environment.

 ### Create Input and Output Folders